NetEase Inc. (NTES) vs. Its Peers: A Comparison

-NetEase Inc. (NASDAQ: NTES) has a price-to-earnings ratio of 19.36x that is above its average ratio.
-Additionally, the 36-month beta value for NTES is 0.49.
+NetEase Inc. (NASDAQ: NTES) has a price-to-earnings ratio of 19.28x that is above its average ratio.
+Additionally, the 36-month beta value for NTES is 0.48.
+There are mixed opinions on the stock, with 31 analysts rating it as a “buy,” 4 rating it as “overweight,” 3 rating it as “hold,” and 1 rating it as “sell.”

-The public float for NTES is 647.94M and currently, short sellers hold a 0.88% ratio of that float.
-The average trading volume of NTES on March 08, 2023 was 1.80M shares.
+The average price predicted by analysts for NTES is $720.44, which is $26.57 above the current price.
+The public float for NTES is 647.94M and currently, short sellers hold a 1.09% ratio of that float.
+The average trading volume of NTES on March 13, 2023 was 1.80M shares.

 Do You Know The Best Place To Find Gains In Volatile Markets?